 "A lot of people thought that we would become a ghost town with nothing but tumbleweeds blowing in the wind," said Rantoul Village Board member Mike Graham.

-CHAMPAIGN – A probationary Champaign police officer accused of plotting to kill a family in Kentucky grew up in Champaign.
+HARRODSBURG, Ky. – A probationary Champaign police officer was arrested early Saturday in Harrodsburg, Ky., and accused of planning to murder a family there.

 Kevin Paul Crum, 31, who listed an address in the 1900 block of Lynwood Drive, C, initially was arrested about 2:30 a.m.
 Saturday in a parking lot in Harrodsburg for criminal trespass and operating a vehicle with a stolen license plate, according to a Champaign police press release.

 HOOPESTON – Andrea Glotzbach crossed off another name as the registered units for the Hoopeston Sweetcorn Festival Grand Parade passed by.

 Glotzbach is parade chairman and a member of the Hoopeston Jaycees, who organized the parade, festival and all the accompanying activities for the weekend.

 CHAMPAIGN – Parkland College crop scientists take full credit for the soaking rain Friday that put weight on farmers' corn kernels and revived a sagging soybean crop.